Find Affordable College Courses

 $22,559 Average Tuition & Fees

-With a ranking of #10, Texas State University did quite well on this year’s best value schools for mathematics students.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University did quite well in this year’s ranking of the best value schools for mathematics students.
+It came in at #10 on the list.
+Texas State is a fairly large public school located in the city of San Marcos.

-Out-of-state tuition fees for undergraduate students at Texas State are $22,559 per year.
+The average tuition and fees for an out-of-state undergraduate student at Texas State are $22,559 a year.
 On average, math graduates from Texas State take out $22,594 in student loans while working on their degree.

 Best Mathematics Colleges by State

-Explore the best mathematics colleges for a specific state in the Southwest region.
+Explore the best mathematics schools for a specific state in the Southwest region.

 State Degrees Awarded